Gold Canyon Mountain Biking in Phoenix: A Complete Guide

 Hoo Doo is definitely a must if you like more advanced riding!

 Planning a mountain bike trip to Phoenix?
-Check out these other networks to ride:
+Be sure to check out these other networks and trails:

 Have you done any mountain biking at Gold Canyon?
 What did you think of the trails there?
 Did you do K-Trail or Hoo Doo?
 Leave a comment below!